Our Inspirational, Charitable Stories

 Mr. Nelson suffered five serious wounds that day, yet he completed his mission

-and was only one of 18 men to return home
+and was only one of 18 men in his unit to return home

-Now, 92 years old, Mr. Nelson only had about 6 months left to live and he had
+At 92 years old, Mr. Nelson only had about 6 months left to live and he ha

 That's when The Charity Stripe contacted the Westminster Christian basketball teams to participate in our